-University Case Presenter: The person responsible for bringing the University's case against the respondent in a hearing.
+University Representative: The person responsible for bringing the University's case against the respondent in a hearing also known as the case presenter.
 The University's case can include written, physical, and/or testimonial evidence.

 Volunteer: A recognized volunteer or any individual who represents or acts on behalf of the University or whose actions may bind the University, regardless of whether the individual receives monetary or other compensation.
 For purposes of this Policy, employees and officials of recognized affiliated entities, ROTC instructors, visiting professors and unpaid camps and conference personnel will be considered volunteers.